yasen-yankov/ios-docs/Guides/Chart/grid-customization.md

 ##Using zPosition

-zPosition propery specifies the Z order of the grid.
+zPosition property specifies the Z order of the grid.
 Grid is drawn below series by default.
 However you can change it so grid is above series:

     TKChartGridStyle* gridStyle = chart.gridStyle;